 Normally we'd ask swimmers to breathe bilaterally every 3 strokes (counting both arms).
-Instead, in these special breathing sets we ask swimmers to breathe every 5 or 7 strokes over short distances.
+In these special breathing sets we ask swimmers to breathe every 5 or 7 strokes instead over short distances.
 Swimmers who are good at this sometimes go to breathing every 9 strokes.

 1) Repeat 3x 200m with fins at steady pace (kick only gently).
 Over each 200m swim 50m breathing every 3 strokes then 50m breathing 5s then 50m breathing 7s then 50m breathing 3s.